 I have a weakness for romantic comedies from the ’80s, and Baby Boom with Diane Keaton is one of my favorites.

 When the movie opens, Keaton’s character J.C.
 Wiatt is a high-powered career woman who lives in New York City.

-J.C. quits her job and buys a house in a tiny (fictional) town called Hadleyville, Vermont:
+J.C. quits her job and buys a house she finds in a magazine ad, sight unseen.

 There are some problems with the roof that become apparent during a snowstorm:

-The Country Kitchen:
+Her Country Kitchen:

 J.C. spends long winter days in the house canning applesauce:

-She later begins selling it as “Country Baby” baby food, and it’s a big hit with yuppie parents:
+She later begins selling it as “Country Baby” baby food, and it’s a big hit with yuppie parents.

 I love the fireplace wall (and vintage fridge) in her kitchen: